ciasaboark/AccessImporter/INSTALL.md

 ```

 ### Install Python Modules
 The script uses a few Python libraries.
 To install the libraries open a cmd.exe window as an Administrator.
+Change to the installation directory for the script.

-Change to the installed directory and use pip to install the packages.
+Type `pip install -r requirements.txt` to install the required packages.

 ```
 c:\Users\My User\Apps\AccessImporter>pip install -r requirements.txt